-1 Percussion and soundtrack (2 tracks: CD on request)
+1 Percussionist and tape (2 tracks: digital audiofile on request)

 (Schrei dieser Erde, Schreeuw van deze aarde)